CARES Act Higher Education Emergency Relief Fund Declaration Report

-Students are communicated with through school email, but not limited to, regarding the availability of the fund.
-Students enrolled and eligible to file a FAFSA are encourage to complete an on-line application.
-This application will be reviewed for eligibility and if eligible the amount awarded will be processed, disbursed and mailed to the student by paper check.
+Students are communicated with through, but not limited to, school email regarding the availability of the funds.
+Students enrolled and eligible to file a FAFSA are encourage to complete an online application.
+This application will be reviewed for eligibility and if eligible the amount awarded will be processed, disbursed, and mailed to the student by paper check.
 The amount the student may receive will vary depending on full-time ($700) or part-time enrollment ($300).
 More information can be found at https://www.cincinnatistate.edu/CARESAct.

 Students are told these funds are for unexpected expenses due to the disruption of campus operations from COVID-19.
 Allowable expenses may include, but are not limited to, food, housing, course materials, technology, health care, and/or child/dependent care expenses.